jncraton/computational-thinking-cpsc2020/lectures/04-expressions.md

 1. Parenthetic subexpressions
 2. Exponentiation
-3. Multiplication and Division
+3. Multiplication and division
-4. Addition and Subtraction
+4. Addition and subtraction

 Examples
 --------